-We have estimated the demagnetization field (H_d) for all the structures using object-oriented micromagnetic framework (OOMMF) codes.37 The input parameters for the simulations include a saturation magnetization of $M_s = 800 \text{ emu/cm}^3$, an exchange constant of 1.3 μerg/cm, and a damping constant of 0.008 with zero uniaxial anisotropy.
-Cubic cells, each of volume (5 nm),3 were used to discretize the entire mask for simulation, adopted from the corresponding SEM images with the provision for applying 2D periodic boundary conditions.
-The saturated states for all the structures were first obtained by applying a field of 2 kOe along the x-axis and brought back to zero thereafter to initialize the remanent configurations.
-The 2D profiles for the spatial variation of H_d in the remanent states are depicted in Figs. 1(d)-1(f).
-For a detailed understanding, we have shown the line profiles of the x (y) component of H_d ($H{d-x(y)}$) along the x(y)-axis when the remanent state was achieved separately with the applied field along x (H_x) and y (H_y) axes.
-Comparing Figs. 1(g) and 1(j) for HLC, it can be clearly seen that the maximum variation in H{d-x} (ΔH{d-x}) is smaller than ΔH{d-y} , which confirms that the x-axis is the direction of the easy axis for the HLC arrays, as expected.
-From Figs. 1(h) and 1(k), it can be clearly understood that ΔH{d-x} is close to that of ΔH{d-y} , which suggests a strong competition between the shape anisotropy (along the x-axis) and magnetostatic interaction acting along the direction of coupling for the VLC arrays.
-For the SSI structures, the variation in H{d-x} and H{d-y} is shown in Figs. 1(i) and 1(l), respectively, in the remanent state achieved with H_x only.
-Both the line scans along the x and y axes depict the easy directions of the NMs, as shown by the dotted and solid lines, respectively, in Fig. 1(f).
+We have estimated the demagnetization field (H_d) for all the structures using object-oriented micromagnetic framework (OOMMF) codes.37 The input parameters for the simulations include, saturation magnetization (M_s) = 800 emu/cm3, exchange constant = 1.3 μ erg/cm, damping constant = 0.008 with zero uniaxial anisotropy.
+Cubic cells, each of volume (5 nm)3 were used to discretize the entire mask for simulation, adopted from the corresponding SEM images with the provision for applying 2D periodic boundary conditions.
+The saturated states for all the structures were first obtained by applying 2kOe of field along the x-axis and brought back to zero thereafter to initialize the remanent configurations.
+The 2D profiles for the spatial variation of H_d at the remanent states are depicted in Fig. 1 (d)-(f).
+For a detailed understanding, we have shown the line-profiles of the x(y) component of $H_d(H{d-x(y)})$ along the x(y)-axis when the remanent state was achieved separately with the applied field along $x(H_x)$ and $y(H_y)$ axes.
+Comparing Fig. 1 (g) and (j) for HLC, it can be clearly seen that the maximum variation in $H{d-x}(\Delta H{d-x})$ is smaller than ΔH{d-y} which confirms that the x-axis is the direction of easy axis for the HLC arrays, as expected.
+From Fig. 1 (h) and (k), it can be clearly understood that ΔH{d-x} is close to that of ΔH{d-y} which suggests a strong competition between the shape anisotropy (along the x-axis) and magnetostatic interaction acting along the direction of coupling for the VLC arrays.
+For the SSI structures, the variation in H{d-x} and H{d-y} are shown in Fig. 1 (i) and (l) respectively at the remanent state achieved with H_x only.
+Both the line scans along the x and y axes depict the easy directions of the NMs, as shown by the dotted and solid lines respectively in Fig. 1 (f).
 The value of ΔH{d-x} is found to be larger than ΔH{d-y} .
-Thus, the analysis of H_d along different directions highlights the magnetic interactions and the behavior of the effective field inside the arrays of NMs with different lattice arrangements at the remanent condition.
+Thus, the analysis of H_d along different directions highlights the magnetic interactions and the behavior of effective field inside the arrays of NMs with different lattice arrangements at remanent condition.